 The City of Eau Claire is committed to a policy of fairness for all citizens.
-The Eau Claire City Council firmly believes that a diverse citizenry is a strength and an asset for the community.
-The City strongly supports institutional practices and policies that respect differences and that prohibit discriminatory or prejudicial behavior toward any group or individual based on race, color, religion, national origin, ancestry, sex, age, disability, marital status, sexual orientation, or family status.
+Eau Claire City Council firmly believes that a diverse citizenry is a strength and an asset for the community.
+The city strongly supports institutional practices and policies that respect differences and that prohibit discriminatory or prejudicial behavior toward any group or individual based on race, color, religion, national origin, ancestry, sex, age, disability, marital status, sexual orientation, or family status.

-If you have any questions about the enforcement of City codes and regulations, the provision of City services, or the behavior of City employees, please contact:
+If you have any questions about the enforcement of city codes and regulations, the provision of city services, or the behavior of city employees, please contact:

 City Manager's Office

 City of Eau Claire